 What to do when there is nothing to do

 - Read through all of the articles and emails you have received regarding the industry, skills and general tips about the job.
 Everything you have filed away can be read when you don’t have much to do workwise because you are still educating and training yourself and this is important.
 Don’t just read the advice also put the tips into action and start using them straight away.

-- Get up and have a wonder around the office.
+- Get up and have a wander around the office.
 Make yourself a hot drink and talk to your colleagues.
 Take some time to get to know them a bit better.
-Remember yo do spend all day with them so it is beneficial to know the people you work with and understand what they do all day, it might help you in the long run.
+Remember yo do spend all day with them, so it is beneficial to know the people you work with and understand what they do all day, it might help you in the long run.

 - Tidy up your office.
 I wrote a blog about using the 5S system to organise this task effectively.

-- In fact spend some time on all of your social media platforms.
+- Spend some time on all of your social media platforms.
 Now is the time to do the things you’ve been putting off so sign up to Twitter, join a few more LinkedIn groups, have a look through your Facebook pages.
 Why not?
-Social media networking is part of business now so you aren’t doing anything wrong.
+Social media networking is part of the business now, so you aren’t doing anything wrong.

 - Last but not least, go home early!
 Take the opportunity when you can to spend some extra time with your friends and family.

 As I know most of the time, we are rushed off our feet but when those occasional breaks in work come along do try to embrace the time and get as much out of it as you can.